Automorphisms of singular three-dimensional cubic hypersurfaces: Introduction

 Let $X$ be arbitrary normal projective $G$-variety of dimension 3.
 Resolving the singularities of $X$ and applying the $G$-equivariant minimal model program we reduce $X$ either to a $G$-variety with nef anticanonical class, or to a $G$-Mori fibration (see e.g.~\cite[\S 3]{23}).
 So such fibrations (and $G\mathbb{Q}$-Fano varieties in particular) form a very important class in the birational classification.
 In this paper we consider a certain class of $G$-Fano threefolds.

-\begin{definition} A projective $n$-dimensional variety $X$ is a \emph{del Pezzo variety} if it has at most terminal Gorenstien singularities and the anticanonical class $-K_{X}$ is ample and divisible by $n-1$ in the Picard group $\operatorname{Pic}(X)$.
+\begin{definition} A projective $n$-dimensional variety $X$ is a \emph{del Pezzo variety} if it has at most terminal Gorenstein singularities and the anticanonical class $-K_{X}$ is ample and divisible by $n-1$ in the Picard group $\operatorname{Pic}(X)$.
 If a $G$-Fano variety $X$ is a del Pezzo variety, then we say that $X$ is a \emph{$G$-del Pezzo} variety. \end{definition}

-Del Pezzo varieties of arbitrary dimension were classified by T. Fujita (\cite{24},~\cite{25},~\cite{26}).
-Three-dimensional $G$-del Pezzo varieties were partially classified by Yu.
+Del Pezzo varieties of arbitrary dimension were classified by T. Fujita (\cite{24},~\cite{25},~\cite{26}). $G\mathbb{Q}$-factorial $G$-minimal three-dimensional $G$-del Pezzo varieties were partially classified by Yu.
 Prokhorov in~\cite{2}.
 The main invariant of a del Pezzo threefold $X$ is the \emph{degree} $d=(-\frac{1}{2}K_{X})^{3}$, it is an integer in the interval from 1 to 8.
 In this paper we consider the case $d=3$.
 In this case $X$ is a cubic hypersurface in $\mathbb{P}^{4}$.
-The case $d=4$ was considered in our previous work~\cite{6}.
+If $d=8$ then $X$ is a projective space.
+In this case equivariant birational geometry were studied by I. Cheltsov and C. Shramov in the paper~\cite{57}.
+The case $d=4$ was considered in the author's previous work~\cite{6}.
 If $d>4$ then $X$ is smooth (cf.~\cite{2}) while smooth del Pezzo threefolds and their automorphism groups are known well.
 For other types of $G$-Fano threefolds there are only some partial results: see for example~\cite{13},~\cite{17}.